mdo/mdoml/index.md

 ## Dropdowns

 Contextual menus for buttons and more.
 Built with a custom `<dropdown>` element and several `<button>` elements as the dropdown actions.
+Using `<button>`s gives us incredibly ease of use for disabled, hover, and active states.

 <div>
 <button type="button" id="dropdown-toggle" active>